IBM/ibm-qradar-ds8k-sgc-csm/README.md

 # IBM Documentation #

-Refer to Resources [^Resources] section for various links to IBM Documentation about IBM DS8000, Copy Services Manager and also the solution blueprint.
+Refer to Resources section for various links to IBM Documentation about IBM DS8000, Copy Services Manager and also the solution blueprint.

 # Support #